AidanCachia/honeypot-commands/llm-honeypot/llm-commands.md

 ## 9. Purpose of These Commands

 These commands were used to access, run, verify, and stop the LLM-based SSH honeypot.
+Ollama status was also checked because the honeypot depended on the local LLM service for response generation.
 Log inspection, dataset files, and resource monitoring are documented separately to avoid repetition.